doldecomp/dolsdk2001/README.md

 sudo apt install build-essential
 ```

-If building any libultra you can install binutils-powerpc-linux-gnu with:
+If building any Dolphin SDK Libraries you can install binutils-powerpc-linux-gnu with:

 ```bash
 sudo apt install binutils-powerpc-linux-gnu